 Now this worked out as is.
-However, I had made the Month field a Dual.
-It took me far too long to realize that Dual('PY', 0) and Dual('CY', 0) would not provide the expected results.
+However, we made the Month field a Dual and it took us far too long to realize that Dual('PY',0) and Dual('CY',0) would not provide the expected results.
 It would always default to PY since there can only be one display value per number.